klausmoster/SMAModbusConnector/README.md

 # SMAModbusConnector

-A connector, to retrieve data via Modbus TCP from your SMA devices (Sunny Tripower or Sunny Boy Storage for example).
+This is a connector to retrieve data via Modbus TCP from your SMA devices (Sunny Tripower or Sunny Boy Storage, for example).

 ## Usage